Katlyn Cerminara: Mixed martial arts career

 Cerminara faced Valentina Shevchenko for the UFC Flyweight Champion on February 8, 2020, at UFC 247.
 She lost the bout via technical knockout in round three.

-Cerminara faced Antonina Shevchenko May 30, 2020 at UFC on ESPN: Woodley vs. Burns.
+Cerminara faced Antonina Shevchenko May 30, 2020 at UFC on ESPN 9.
 After dominating Shevchenko on the ground throughout the bout, Chookagian won the fight via unanimous decision.

 Cerminara faced Jéssica Andrade on October 18, 2020 at UFC Fight Night 180.
 She lost the fight via technical knockout in round one.

 Cerminara faced Cynthia Calvillo on November 21, 2020, at UFC 255.
 She won the fight via unanimous decision.

 Cerminara faced Viviane Araújo on May 15, 2021, at UFC 262.
 She won the bout via unanimous decision.

 Cerminara faced Jennifer Maia on January 15, 2022, at UFC on ESPN 32.
 She won the fight via unanimous decision.
 Despite winning three fights in a row, it was reported on January 16 that the bout with Jennifer Maia was the last fight on her contract.
 In a post-fight interview, Cerminara claimed that the UFC declined to negotiate a new contract with her prior to the Jennifer Maia bout, making her a free agent.

 As the first bout of her new contract, Cerminara faced Amanda Ribas on May 14, 2022 at UFC on ESPN 36.
 She won the back-and-forth fight by split decision.
 The win also earned Chookagian her first Fight of the Night bonus award.

 Cerminara was scheduled to face Manon Fiorot on September 3, 2022, at UFC Fight Night 209.
 However, Cerminara withdrew for unknown reasons in mid June and was replaced by former UFC Women's Strawweight Champion Jéssica Andrade.
 In turn, Andrade withdrew in mid-July due to undisclosed reasons and was replaced by Fiorot's original opponent: Cerminara.
 After Fiorot injured her knee, the bout was eventually shifted to take place at UFC 280 on October 22, 2022.
 At the weigh-ins, Cerminara weighed in at 127.5 pounds, 1.5 pounds over the flyweight non-title fight limit.
 Cerminara was fined 20% of her purse, which went to her opponent Fiorot.
 She lost the fight by unanimous decision.

 Cerminara faced Maycee Barber on March 9, 2024, at UFC 299.
 She lost the bout by unanimous decision.

+After a two-year hiatus, Cerminara is scheduled to face Jamey-Lyn Horth on October 17, 2026, at UFC Fight Night 291.